oasci/pitt-biosc1540-2025s/content/lectures/03B/index.md

 After today, you should have a better understanding of:

+1. Problem formulation of genome assembly
-1. The greedy algorithm for genome assembly.
+2. The greedy algorithm for genome assembly.
-2. De Bruijn graphs and their role in assembly.
+3. De Bruijn graphs and their role in assembly.
-3. Graph traversal methods for extracting contigs.
+4. Graph traversal methods for extracting contigs.
-4. How SPAdes constructs genome assemblies.
+5. Practical prokaryotic genome assembly with SPAdes.

 ## Supplementary material